- Gas Leak

 - Immediately take cover under tables, desks and other objects which will give protection against falling glass or debris.

 - After the effects of the explosion, or aircraft fire has subsided, notify police, fire and ambulance by dialing 9-1-1.
-Notify Campus Safety at 777-3341.
+Notify Department of Public Safety at 701-777-3341.
 Give your name and describe the location and details of the aircraft accident.

 - If necessary, or when directed to do so, activate the building fire alarm.
 Remember you must always report the emergency by telephone even if you have already pulled the building fire alarm.
 Few alarm systems are wired directly to first responders.